LJ Ross: Publishing career

 Ross wrote Holy Island having been inspired by the atmospheric beauty of Lindisfarne, an island off the northeast coast of England she knew well from childhood.
 Following its instant success, she now writes full-time.
 The second book in her series of DCI Ryan novels, Sycamore Gap, is set in Hadrian's Wall country and subsequent DCI Ryan novels continue the Northumbrian locations, with stories set in Northumberland, County Durham and Newcastle.

 A multi-cast audio drama version of Ross's eleventh novel in the DCI Ryan Mysteries Series The Infirmary, a prequel, was performed by a number of high-profile actors including Kevin Whately, Tom Bateman, Hermione Norris, Alun Armstrong.
 Hugh Dancy and Richard Armitage narrated the audiobook versions of the Doctor Gregory novels.

 The eighteenth instalment of the DCI Ryan series, The Rock, was the UK's third best-selling ebook of 2021, behind novels by Richard Osman and Matt Haig.

 In 2022, Amazon UK reported that the DCI Ryan Mysteries series was its second-bestselling book series of all time.

 Ross has twice been shortlisted for the British Book Awards 'Crime and Thriller Book of the Year' for her books Impostor (the first book in the Doctor Gregory series) and Bamburgh (book 19 in the DCI Ryan Mysteries series).
 She was also shortlisted for the prestigious Crime Writers' Association "Dagger in the Library" Award in 2021 and 2024.

-Ross publishes all of her works independently through Dark Skies Publishing, a publishing imprint set up and managed by Ross and her husband.
+Ross published all of her works independently through Dark Skies Publishing, a publishing imprint set up and managed by Ross and her husband until 2025 when she signed with Penguin.